irini-git/OA-STM-Corpus_copy/CoreSC/README.md

 # CoreSC Discourse Annotations

-There are several different approaches for annotating articles according to the information revealed by their manners of discourse.
+There are several different approaches for annotating articles, according to the information revealed by their manners of discourse.
 One such approach is the
 Core Scientific Concepts (CoreSC) scheme, described in: